Frequently Asked Questions

 ZKPassport is a privacy-preserving identity verification solution that allows users to prove specific attributes from their passports, ID cards, or residence permits without revealing all their personal information.
 It uses zero-knowledge proofs to enable selective disclosure of identity attributes such as age, nationality, or name.

 With the ZKPassport mobile application, you can scan the chip of your passport, ID card, or residence permit using NFC.
 From this, the application extracts the relevant information, and then generates zero-knowledge proofs that can verify specific claims (like age, nationality, or name) without revealing any other personal data while guaranteeing the authenticity of the identity document.
-Everything is done locally on the device to ensure complete privacy.
+Everything is done locally on the device to ensure complete privacy from both the service and us.

 Zero-knowledge proofs are cryptographic methods that allow one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any additional information beyond the validity of the statement itself.